tildemark/tildemark.github.io/_posts/2025-10-29-exit-pass-template-lan-tracking.md

 ---
-title: "Creating a Shared Exit Pass Template with Auto-Generated Tracking Numbers in Microsoft Word"
+title: "How to Create an Automated Employee Exit Pass Form with Unique Tracking Numbers in Microsoft Word (LAN-Based Setup)"
 date: 2025-10-29 14:00:00 +0800
 categories: [VBA, Microsoft Word]
-tags: [Word, Template, Macro, TrackingNumber, InternalTools, Tutorial, VBA, Automation]
+tags: [Word, Template, Macro, Tutorial, VBA, Automation]
 description: "How to set up a LAN-based Exit Pass form with automatic tracking numbers using Microsoft Word templates (.dotm) — no API required."
 status: "Phase 1 – LAN-based.
 API integration planned."
 toc: true
 ---

-## Introduction
+## 🏢 Introduction
 This guide explains how to create a shared, automated Exit Pass form using Microsoft Word’s template system (`.dotm`).
 The form automatically generates unique tracking numbers for each request.

 The system works over a shared folder accessible to all employees in a local network (LAN).
 Each employee uses their own copy of the template file, but all share a single counter file that keeps the tracking number sequence in sync.